What the Royal Commission said

 Peer cadets for community mental health services

-A new peer cadet program will open career pathways in community mental health services.
-This program aims to support cadets studying a Certificate IV in Peer Work to gain valuable experience and mentoring in the sector.
+Victoria’s Lived Experience Peer Cadet Program creates career pathways into the lived and living experience workforces in partnership with community mental health services.
+The program provides opportunities for people undertaking the Certificate IV in Mental Health Peer Work to gain valuable work experience and mentoring in the sector.

 Standardised training